QUT-AIML/Code-of-Conduct/README.md

 If a member engages in harassing or inappropriate behavior, the Executive Committee may take any action deemed necessary, including but not limited to:
 - Issuing a formal warning
 - Temporarily suspending community access
-- Permanently removing the individual from the society
+- Revoking participant AIML membership
 - Referring the matter to QUT authorities or law enforcement (if applicable)

 If you are being harassed, witness harassment, or have any other concerns, please reach out to a member of the Executive Committee immediately.
 Contact information is available via our official channels.